kronwiz/r3-mustache/README.md

 * `template`: string buffer containing the mustache template;
 * `view`: hash-like block containing each tag name followed by its value;
-* `ctxt`: hash-like block containing each partial template name followed by a string with the actual template in it.
+* `ctxt`: hash-like block containing each partial template name followed by a string (or file path) with the actual template in it.

 Refinements: